Zero-Energy Buildings: The Future of Sustainable Healthcare Facilities

 Advanced Filtration Systems: Modern filtration technologies, including reverse osmosis and nano-filtration, are capable of removing contaminants such as bacteria, viruses, and pollutants from water, making it safe for consumption.
 These systems are essential for transforming polluted water sources into potable water, especially in areas lacking access to clean water supplies.

 Renewable Energy-Powered Desalination: Desalination, the process of removing salt from seawater, offers a solution to freshwater scarcity.
-Integrating renewable energy sources like solar and with desalination technologies reduces the carbon footprint of water purification and makes it a more sustainable option for providing clean water.
+Integrating renewable energy sources like solar and wind power with desalination technologies reduces the carbon footprint of water purification and makes it a more sustainable option for providing clean water.

 Rainwater Harvesting: Technologies that facilitate the collection and storage of rainwater for reuse are becoming increasingly sophisticated.
 Rainwater harvesting systems can provide a sustainable water source for drinking, irrigation, and sanitation, particularly in regions with limited freshwater availability.